 Furnished vs Unfurnished

 In Gibraltar, furnished properties consistently let faster and command higher rents.
-The corporate relocation market - finance professionals, iGaming staff, legal sector workers - overwhelmingly prefers furnished apartments that are ready to move into.
+The corporate relocation market, covering finance professionals, iGaming staff and legal sector workers, strongly prefers furnished apartments that are ready to move into.
 Unfurnished lets appeal to a narrower pool of longer-term residents who already own furniture.

 If you furnish, invest in durable, modern pieces.
-IKEA-grade furniture in a premium development sends the wrong signal.
 Match the quality of the fitout to the quality of the building.
+A budget fitout in a premium development sends the wrong signal and caps the rent you can achieve.

 Pricing Strategy

-Overpricing is the most common mistake landlords make in any market, including Gibraltar.
+Overpricing is the most common landlord mistake in any market.
 A property listed 10% above market rate will sit empty while correctly priced units get snapped up.
-In a market where good properties let within days, a four-week void period because of overpricing costs far more than the marginal rent increase you were hoping for.
+In Gibraltar, where good properties let within days, a four-week void period costs far more than the marginal rent increase you were hoping for.

 Property Presentation

-First impressions matter.
-Professional photography, a deep clean before every new tenancy, fresh paint where needed, and modern lighting can shift a property from "acceptable" to "desirable" without significant investment.
-Corporate tenants in particular expect a move-in-ready standard.
+Professional photography, a deep clean before every new tenancy, fresh paint where needed and modern lighting can shift a property from acceptable to desirable without significant investment.
+Corporate tenants expect a move-in-ready standard.

 Targeting the Right Tenant Demographic